 All participants from each Capra Course will automatically be given access to the Capra Course alumni network which will allow you to carry on conversations not only with your current group of participants, but also with those people who have already participated in other versions.

-In addition to an alumni forum where you can discuss topics related to the course and the systems view of life, we are hoping to introduce the following additional features:
+In addition to an alumni forum where you can discuss topics related to the course and the systems view of life, the platform allows for:

-- find a participant by name and interest area (search function)
+- finding a participant by name and interest area (search function)

-- participant groups (You will be able to define these groups in terms of gatherings of members, posts, and any other content you create)
+- creating or joining participant groups (You will be able to define these groups in terms of gatherings of members, posts, and any other content you create)

 All participants of Capra Course receive automatic membership of the alumni network on completion of the course.
 To access the network please click on the button below.

-This course consists of twelve pre-recorded lectures, with one lecture being posted each week.
+The course is offered twice a year: in February and September.
+It consists of twelve pre-recorded lectures, with one lecture being posted each week.
 Each lecture is about 40 minutes long.
-The course will include exclusive online discussion forums in which I will participate.
+The course will include exclusive online discussion forums in which I participate regularly.
 All students will be able to fully interact and share materials via the course forums.
-The number of students will be strictly limited to 200, to allow high-quality interactions in our discussions.
+The number of students will be strictly limited to 250, to allow high-quality interactions in our discussions.